 The general purpose financial statements are prepared in accordance with New Zealand generally accepted accounting practice (NZ GAAP).
-They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), and other applicable New Zealand Financial Reporting Standards as appropriate for profit oriented entities adopting Tier 1 accounting standards.
+They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), and other applicable New Zealand Financial Reporting Standards as appropriate for profit oriented entities.
 The financial statements also comply with International Financial Reporting Standards (IFRS).